TangentFoxy/blog/_articles/Backup Solutions.md

 modified:
 permalink: /backup-solutions/
 category: Administration
-blags: [backups, data storage, encryption, software analysis]
+tags: [backups, data storage, encryption, software analysis]
-tags: writing/blog/published
 ---

 The following is current as of May 2019: